losttype/blog.losttype.com/src/2015-08-17-an-interview-with-kelly-thorn.md

 __So… How do you feel about Curlz MT?__ Pretty sure I used Curlz for **all body copy** in <cite>Nightmare of the Living Dummy</cite>.
 It was siiiiiiiiiiick.

-__Whats your favorite breakfast food?__ [Lots of things](http://previews.123rf.com/images/elnur/elnur1203/elnur120300961/12531092-Circle-with-lots-of-food-items-Stock-Photo-food-pyramid-diet.jpg) but my palette is particularly partial to leftover Chinese food.
+__What’s your favorite breakfast food?__ [Lots of things](http://previews.123rf.com/images/elnur/elnur1203/elnur120300961/12531092-Circle-with-lots-of-food-items-Stock-Photo-food-pyramid-diet.jpg) but my palette is particularly partial to leftover Chinese food.

 <figure class="figure--aside">
 ![](/media/2015/08/kelly-thank-you-card.png)